gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 # Frequently asked questions

-Why does IVAN rock?
+Why does Ivan rock?

 Simple.
 Because it makes your life easier.
 ```

 Notice the use of meta tags.
-Each markdown file *must* have a name property to let the compile know how to import it.
+Each markdown file *must* have a name property to let the compiler know how to import it.

 Then import it using regular import statements.